ninjudd/cake/README.md

-    cake uberjar   ;; Create a standalone jar containing all project dependencies. cake install   ;; Install jar to local repository. cake release   ;; Release project jar to clojars. cake war       ;; Create a web archive containing project source and class files. cake uberwar   ;; Create a web archive containing all project dependencies. cake swank     ;; Report status of swank server and start it if not running.
+    cake uberjar   ;; Create a standalone jar containing all project dependencies. cake install   ;; Install jar to local repository. cake release   ;; Release project jar to clojars. cake eval      ;; Eval the given forms in the project JVM. cake filter    ;; Thread each line in stdin through the given forms, printing the results. cake war       ;; Create a web archive containing project source and class files. cake uberwar   ;; Create a web archive containing all project dependencies. cake swank     ;; Report status of swank server and start it if not running.